Halmahera Birdingby Sultan Birding Tours Indonesia

 INFO TRAVEL REQUIREMENTS

 A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Visas on arrival in Indonesia can be obtained for tourists from the US, Canada, UK, Australia, New Zealand, South Africa, and EU countries for stays of under 30 days.
 There is a fee for this, payable in cash (in US Dollars).
-Travel requirements are subject to change; we recommend double-checking entry requirements six weeks prior to the tour or ask our office staff for help.
+Travel requirements are subject to change; we recommend double-checking entry requirements six weeks prior to the tour or asking our office staff for help.

-Sultan Birding Tours Indonesia act only as agents for the passenger in regard to travel, whether by railroad, motorcar, motor coach, boat, or airplane, and assume no liability for injury, damage, loss, accident, delay, or irregularity which may be occasioned either by reason of defect in any vehicle or for any reason whatsoever or through the acts or default of any company or person engaged in conveying the passenger or in carrying out the arrangements of the tour.
+Sultan Birding Tours acts only as agents for the passenger in regard to travel, whether by railroad, motorcar, motor coach, boat, or airplane, and assumes no liability for injury, damage, loss, accident, delay, or irregularity which may be occasioned either by reason of defect in any vehicle or for any reason whatsoever or through the acts or default of any company or person engaged in conveying the passenger or in carrying out the arrangements of the tour.
 Sultan Birding Tours Indonesia can accept no responsibility for losses or additional expenses due to delay or changes in air or other services, sickness, weather, strike, war, quarantine, or other causes.
 All such losses or expenses will have to be borne by the passenger, as tour rates provide for arrangements only for the time stated.
 Baggage is at the owner’s risk entirely.
 The airlines concerned and their agents and affiliates are not to be held responsible for any act, omission, or event during the time passengers are not on board their aircraft.

 In order to go for a good birding trip, we need to have a good guide and plan the trip during the right season.
 But in most cases, we might not be able to go during the right season as we have work and personal commitments.
 So the best way for me is to go for my trip whenever I have the time and let’s nature take its cause.